kevinlmf/Inventory_Optimizer_System/README.md

 ```
 ---
 <div align="center">
-May all our lives keep optimizing — like sleeping better. 💤
+May all our lives keep optimizing — like sleeping better lol. 💤
 </div>